agfagerbakk/DipsTodoApp/README.md

-#  To-do List command line application
+#  To-do List Command Line Application

 This is a small command line based app for managing your tasks.